 For customers with HQ locations in the European Union, data is processed and stored within The Netherlands.
 Lightstream offers their services in line with the EU General Data Protection Regulation (GDPR).
-All other customers must request that locations within the European Union have all data processed and stored with The Netherlands.
+All other customers must request that locations within the European Union have all data processed and stored with The Netherlands, explicitly, at build time for the service.